 The time has come.
-That old toilet that you’ve had since moving in just ain’t cutting it anymore.
-Whether it’s because it’s constantly causing problems or your porcelain throne is looking a little lackluster, you are now considering whether or not you should replace your toilet.
-What most people don’t know is your plumbing system is one of the most important systems in your house so picking the right appliances and plumbing service should be a top priority.
-We know maintaining your home can be grueling and costly.
-However, replacing your toilet can revamp your bathroom aesthetic and save you money in the long run.
+The old toilet you’ve had since moving in just ain’t cutting it anymore.
+Whether it’s constantly causing problems or your porcelain throne is looking a little lackluster, you are now considering whether or not you should replace your toilet.
+Most people don’t know that your plumbing system is one of the most important systems in your house.
+That’s why upgrading to the right appliances and fixtures should be a top priority.
+At times we know that maintaining your home can be grueling and costly.
+However, replacing your toilet can revamp your bathroom aesthetically and save you money in the long run.

 Here Are 4 Signs That You Need To Replace Your Toilet:

 Constant clogging in older toilets can be a problem.
 Nothing can be more embarrassing than a clogged toilet, especially when the company has arrived.
 Even worse is clogging a toilet at someone else’s home.
 Most people don’t like going ‘number two’ unless they’re at home.
 Then the unthinkable happens, but chances are–it’s not you, it’s the toilet.
 Every toilet is prone to clogging under the right conditions, such as using too much toilet paper.

 Other factors such as flush strength, hard water deposits, drain pipe cleanliness, and what you’re flushing can all affect whether a toilet will get clogged.
 However, if clogging occurs frequently, it may be time to replace your toilet with the latest low-flow toilet.
 Maybe you’re wasting water by flushing multiple times.
 The latest low-flow toilets have new technology that has powerful flushes.
 Dual flush toilets also offer water-saving features.
 One flush is for liquid waste, and a different flush is for solid waste.